-When it comes to a backsplash, you have a blank canvas you can fill with traditional tile patterns and the popular white and gray marble or mosaic tile.
+When it comes to a backsplash, you have a blank canvas you can fill with traditional tile patterns, modern designs, subtle color schemes, or bold and unusual patterns.
 Or, you could go off-book and come up with your own design.

 Most people spend $600 to $1,500 on a backsplash installation, and the average is about $1,000.

 However, before any pricing can be estimated, you’ll need to find the square footage you want cover with a backsplash.
 Most people cover the area between the countertops and the cabinets – about 18 inches in height – as well as the area behind the cooktop.

 However, you can take the backsplash outside of these areas to cover the entire wall or extend it above the cabinets as well.
 You can use our quick square footage calculator or just multiply the height and width of the area in feet.
 Our tile calculator is also an excellent resource for estimating backsplash material if you’re going to use tile.

 Typically, ceramic tiles cost between $11 and $60 per square foot to install; stone between $15 and $65; stainless steel or other metal between $20 and $50; and glass between $20 and $60 per square foot.

 Keep in mind that some materials will fall outside of these ranges and that if you plan on installing the material yourself, it will save you between $10 and $15 a square foot in labor fees.

 How much your installation will cost varies substantially, depending on the complexity of the install, as well as workarounds like electrical outlets, fixtures, and finishes.
 Variables to traditional prices might include patterns that require multiple cuts and those that are difficult to reach.

 In addition, complex patterns might require more wasted material.
 For instance, selecting a pattern that places tile at an angle, such as the herringbone pattern, will require about 20% additional material to account for off-cuts, which can represent a significant increase in price.